ptuls/radio_murakami/README.md

 [@Murakami_kz](https://twitter.com/Murakami_kz)

+We have a simple utility [here](tools\get_tweets.py) that allows you to scrape tweets of a Twitter account.

 ## Model

 We fine tuned a GPT-2 model using the datasets above.
 You can fine-tune the model simply by using a pre-trained GPT-2 model on the data from [here](https://huggingface.co/transformers/model_doc/gpt2.html#).